A Perfect Northern Italy Itinerary – 7-10 Days in Northern Italy

 However, most of us are not fortunate enough to spend months exploring each part of this beautiful place, so here are my tips for places to see in Northern Italy, if you only have one week to 10 days.

-TRAVEL TIPS FOR NORTHERN ITALY
+TRAVEL TIPS FOR YOUR NORTHERN ITALY ITINERARY

 Okay, let´s start with some important Northern Italy travel tips.